addulac/phd/source/15_wmmsb.md

 <!--
 %%% Time convergence
-While our implementation is in python, the time convergence of the algorithm is fast and it is even comparable with SBM which is implemented in C. Furthermore, in practice, the algorithm exhibits a sublinear time complexity with the numbers of edges, as shown Table \ref{table:time}.
+While our implementation is in python, the time convergence of the algorithm is fast and it is even comparable with SBM which is implemented in C. Furthermore, in practice, the algorithm exhibits a sublinear time complexity with the numbers of edges, as shown Table \ref{table_5:time}.

 \begin{table}[h]
 \begin{tabular}{llllll}